Why Autism Dads Matter…The Power of Father-Child Relationships

 So let's hear it for the dads out there!

-Drop a comment below and let me know: are you an Autism Dad?
+Drop a comment below and let me know: Are you an Autism Dad?
 How has parenting your autistic child changed your perspective on what it means to be a father?
 I'd love to hear your perspective!